kb2ma/nethead-general/README-graphite.md

 TIME_ZONE = 'America/New_York'
 ```

 Also, the database setup routine in the next section required that the Django INSTALLED_APPS setting was populated.
-This setting is not initiailized in the `global_settings.py` for the python3-django package, so we also initialize it in `local_settings.py`.
+This setting is not initiailized in the `global_settings.py` for the python3-django package, so we initialize it in `local_settings.py`.

 Note: python3-django uses v2.2 of Django.
 It may be that the graphite-web package has not caught up fully to this version of Django, and so we must manually initialize this stting.
 ```